Volver805/Clay/DESIGN.md

 Developing an interface that allows its users who have the right access to unlock/lock specific door remotely.

 ### Assumption
-- We should have Admin endpoints that can manage users and control their access and also view events history.
 - Some locks should lock automatically after a specific period of time when unlocked.
 - It should be easy to add new locks to our system without having to update the codebase correspondingly.